Definition - What does Vitrification mean?

 FertilitySmarts explains Vitrification

-Embryos, sperm, or eggs that are preserved for later use must be frozen in a way that prevents the formation of ice crystals.
+Embryos, sperm, or eggs that are preserved for later use must be frozen in a way that prevents the formation of ice crystals but is also mindful of the toxicity of the chemicals used to accomplish this process.
 This is because ice crystals are very sharp and can shred the cell membrane, killing the cell.
 Also, the expansion of water in the freezing process could cause the cell rupture.

 Vitrification is the ultra-rapid freezing of cells to prevent the development of crystals.
 The cells being frozen are placed in a solution to dehydrate them.
-They must be protected throughout this process using substances called cryoprotectants.
-The cells are then placed in tiny storage containers (straws) and cooled at the fastest possible rate in liquid nitrogen.
+They must be protected throughout this process using chemicals called cryoprotectants.
+The cells are then placed in or on tiny labeled storage containers and cooled at the fastest possible rate in liquid nitrogen.
 This process involves going from room temperature (about 25°C) to -196°C in 2-3 seconds.
-The entire procedure takes about 10 minutes.
+The entire procedure for 1 embryo takes about 10 minutes.